How to Read METAR Aviation Reports (Complete Guide)

 7. Present Weather

-The weather portion of the METAR is heavy on code use.
-Codes are used to relay intensity, descriptor, precipitation, and/or obscuration information.
-For a complete listing of weather codes that can be used for both METARs and TAFs, review the TAF decoder courtesy of the Aviation Weather Center.
+For a complete listing of weather codes that can be used for both METARs and TAFs, review the TAF decoder courtesy of the Aviation Weather Center, and make sure to turn on the TAF decoder toggle.
 Memorize the most common and have a list available if you need to look up a more uncommon code.

 8. Sky Condition